 by George King and Gayanne Ramsden King Based on the Japanese Fairy Tale : The Woman Who Lost Her Dumplings When this

-Script by Katherine Farmer and Gayanne Ramsden King Music and Lyrics by Eda Ashby The classic story by the Brothers Grimm of
+Script by Katherine Farmer and Gayanne Ramsden King Music by Diane Baker Drinkall Lyrics by Kendra Lowe Arrangements by Eda Ashby The

 a ten-minute play by Eric Samuelsen The macabre humor, the mock-social-status-consciousness of the ‘very rich’ and those wanting to associate with them

 Adapted from the Hans Christian Andersen tale by Genevieve Aichele The typical array of princesses––all royal, all wrong.
 But when Prince Emory

 A Traditional Tale from India adapted by Genevieve Aichele Wisdom from the smallest of all helps the jungle animals to maintain order